-When you find you have reached 20 percent equity, you can begin the process of getting PMI out of your budget.
-You will need to notify your mortgage lender that you wish to cancel PMI payments.
-Your lender will require documentation that your equity is high enough.
-Most lenders require a state certified appraisal documented on the form: URAR-1004 (Uniform Residential Appraisal Report) to determine your equity and eligibility for canceling PMI.
+You can begin the process of canceling PMI at the time you calculate that your equity has reached 20%.
+You will need to notify your mortgage lender that you want to cancel PMI.
+Then you will be required to verify that you have at least 20 percent equity.
+Most lenders require a state certified appraisal documented on the form: URAR-1004 (Uniform Residential Appraisal Report) to determine your home's equity and eligibility for canceling PMI.

 Got a Question?